 4. Join mommy groups

 My first introduction into mommy groups was through online forums.
-Through reading and commenting on virtual mommy groups, I was able learn, vent, share and belong to a group of others going through the same things.
+Through virtual mommy groups, I was able learn, vent, share, and belong to a group of others going through the same experiences.

 Once my little one was born, I took it a step further and joined “in real life” mommy groups.
 I wanted my son to play with other children, especially since he wasn’t in daycare.
 I even started my own mommy group of similarly-aged children so he’d have peers to practice social skills with.